 The Leslie Dan Faculty of Pharmacy is taking action in several areas to foster more equity, diversity and inclusion pharmacy across our programs.
 Together we are working to expand and deepen our focus on equity, diversity and inclusion as guiding forces for the education we deliver and the research we lead.
 We are taking action in several areas to foster more equity, diversity and inclusion across our programs and organizational culture.

-EDI Working Group established
+EDI Working Group and Strategic Plan 2021

-Progress on EDI Working Group Report
+EDI Working Group Members

 - Jillian Kohler (co-chair)